Productivity. Ugh. I almost don't even want to say the word out loud...

-It is many OT's reality - right now...today... and I want to help give some tips to deal with the cards we have been dealt so we can both provide amazing skilled occupational therapy services to our patients and meet the demands of our employers.
+It is many OT practitioner's reality - right now...today... and I want to help give some tips to deal with the cards we have been dealt so we can both provide amazing skilled occupational therapy services to our patients and meet the demands of our employers.

-I also know that all of these tips won't work for every OT in every SNF setting, but hopefully you can take away some ideas that you can integrate into your day and make things a little easier.
+I also know that all of these tips won't work for every OT in every SNF setting and it is absolutely not always realistic to do some of these things while providing hands-on, client-centered care, but hopefully you can take away some ideas that you can integrate into your day and make things a little easier.

 1. Stay on Track

 When we get behind on our first patient of the day, it causes a domino effect, making us behind for the rest of the day.

 Tip: One way to help with this is to figure out tentatively how long you are spending with the patient and set an alarm on your watch 10 minutes before the end of your treatment session so you know when it is time to wrap things up.

 I say as an occupational therapist, documenting during our treatment session is more challenging than other professions as we are so hands-on, but if possible, document a little bit at a time throughout your treatment session if possible.